 Can greyhounds swim like a pro?

-Unfortunately, greyhounds belong to the type of dog breeds who are not excellent at swimming.
+Unfortunately, greyhounds belong to the type of dog breeds that are not excellent at swimming.
 It’s due to its body structure.
 Especially,

 ● low amount of fat content in the body